by Philip McPherson Rudisill

 The little boy wept (inside) when he did that, for he knew that it was wrong; but he just had to do it, he was so mad.

 Now then this wonderful mother wrote back to the little boy and told him how happy he had made his loving family.
-She also mentioned that he, the little boy, had left out the name of Younger Sister, "most certainly by mistake" but that he need have no worry because she (the mother) had added it for him.
-And it had made Younger Sister especially happy that her favorite brother loved her so much.
+She also mentioned that he, the little boy, had left out the name of Youngest Sister, "most certainly by mistake" but that he need have no worry because she (the mother) had added it for him.
+And it had made Youngest Sister especially happy that her favorite brother loved her so much.